Ballinhassig AFC

 Officers should bring this document to the attention of members and explain to them the basic safety rules that all members must adhere to when participating in society/club activities.

-1.1 Role of the Chairman of the Club
+1.1 Role of the Chairperson of the Club

-The Chairman’s role with respect to safety involves the following;
+The Chairperson’s role with respect to safety involves the following;

 • Ensuring that everyone is familiar with the Safety Statement,